Country Escape: 5 Things to Do in Stroud

 Cam.
 Slad.
 Painswick.
 Nailsworth.
 Chalford.
 They may sound like the sound effects that go with each Batman punch and kick, but they’re actually scenic valleys in the heart of the Cotswolds, where you’ll find Stroud.
 In this Gloucestershire town, you can join the charming villagers before hiking through the leafy countryside.
 This terrain is adorned with majestic estates that once belonged to wealthy textile mill owners and the like.
 Now, they belong to you.
 Well, in a way… we mean, you can go and look around; you can’t stay the night or anything (though we do have some lovely homes in Gloucestershire).

 Parks, museums and historical trails are the things of which old Stroud is proud.
 Mansions, mills and markets make for an idiosyncratic stay in the valley - and they all start with m - with the old textile factories giving an insight into how the place developed.
 It’s just as quaint in summer as it is in winter, when the hills are often covered in a thick layer of snow.
-So, here is the Plum Guide list of things to do in Stroud.
+And here at Plum Guide, we've got you covered whatever the weather, with our expert advice covering all bases.
+So without further ado, here is our list of things to do in Stroud.

 Hit up the festival